Luke Raley Player Props: Rays vs. Guardians

-Luke Raley -- with a slugging percentage of .265 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays versus the Cleveland Guardians, with Xzavion Curry on the hill, on August 11 at 6:40 PM ET.
+Luke Raley -- .121 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Cleveland Guardians, with Gavin Williams on the hill, on August 12 at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Cardinals.
+He had a hitless performance in his most recent game (0-for-2) against the Guardians.

 Luke Raley Game Info & Props vs. the Guardians